molily/molily.de/_posts/2017-12-21-robust-javascript.md

 myLibrary.statr();
 ```

-The problem here is a simple typo. `myLibrary.start` is a function, but `myLibrary.statr` returns “undefined”.
+The problem here is a simple typo. `myLibrary.start` is a function, but `myLibrary.statr` returns `undefined`.

-These errors can be avoided by extensive [manual](#manual-testing) and [automated testing](#automated-testing) as well static code analysis.
+These errors can be avoided by [manual](#manual-testing) and [automated testing](#automated-testing) as well static code analysis.
 An <abbr title="Integrated development environments">IDEs</abbr> for example understands that the code defines an object `myLibrary` with the single property `start`.
 When it encounters `myLibrary.statr`, it shows a warning because it does not recognize the property `statr`.

 There are several other cases where TypeErrors are thrown.
 For example when you try to redefine the value of a constant: